isabella232/magic-products-distribution-service/README.md

 | `foo-map.jpeg` | `24dce09c-9eee-4d90-8402-63f63012d767` | `6c21b27a-154a-488c-9ff9-764e6e9441c0` |

 **Note:** Object names are not significant in this service or conceptual model, they could be anything.

+**Note:** In cases where an Artefact needs to be changed (because the wrong file was selected, or contains a mistake for example), the correct file would need to deposited as a new Artefact, as Artefacts are immutable.
+Once added, the old artefact would be removed from the Resource (which are mutable).

 ### Structure - SharePoint